 - Met and interviewed Cynthia Rowley

-- Met Adam Glassman – Creative Director for Oprah Magazine.
+- Met Adam Glassman, Creative Director for Oprah Magazine.
 No Oprah was not there.
 I wish!

-- Traveled to Arizona and Manhattan Beach over Spring Break and Destin, Florida this summer and ate so much fried shrimp!
+- Went to home to Florida and ate so much fried shrimp!

 - Worked with some pretty awesome brands.

 - Overcame my fear of taking photos on the beach with my fam.
 Every year we go home, I say this is the year!
-It’s like a right of passage but dealing with my crazy hair, wind and humidity (recipe for disaster and horrendous photos), I finally pulled the plug and entrusted Olive Gray Photography.
+It’s like a right of passage for visitors, but dealing with my crazy hair, wind and humidity = disaster and horrendous photos.
+I finally set aside my insecurities, pulled the plug and entrusted Olive Gray Photography.
 She pretty much rocked the best photo session we’ve ever had.